 A 1984 Comedy Drama written and directed by Woody Allen, starring him and his then-girlfriend Mia Farrow.
 The title character is a well-meaning New York City talent agent whose efforts to fix a past-his-prime singer's personal life unwittingly anger two mobsters.

-Notable for being Nick Apollo Forte's acting debut (and, to date, sole performance) in a feature film.
-Also includes appearances by Milton Berle, Will Jordan, Jack Rollins, and many others as themselves
+Notable for being Nick Apollo Forte's acting debut (and his sole performance til 2016 in an episode of Billions) in a feature film.
+Also includes appearances by Milton Berle, Will Jordan, Jack Rollins, and many others as themselves.

 This film provides examples of:

 - The Alcoholic: One of the reasons Lou is stuck in mediocrity, despite being a great singer.

 - The Beard: Tina pretends to date Danny in order to attend Lou's big performance discreetly.